 Any person who manufactures, sells or offers for sale an article designed for use in the construction or operation of any sewer, drain, sanitary convenience or receptacle for drainage, commits an offence if the article is not of the prescribed standard and construction.

-[Section 107A inserted by No. 35 of 1966 s.
+[Section 107A inserted: No. 35 of 1966 s.
 3.]

 108. Examination of drains etc.